About Hocking County

 How can I search for someone recently arrested in Hocking County, Ohio?

 To search for someone recently arrested in Hocking County, Ohio, you can contact the Southeastern Ohio Regional Jail, where most arrestees are held.
 They offer an online inmate search tool on their website, where you can look up current inmates by name.
-Additionally, you can call the jail directly for more information about an inmate's status or recent arrests.
+You can call the jail directly for more information about an inmate's status or recent arrests.

 Mugshots and booking photos in Hocking County, Ohio, can be obtained through the Hocking County Sheriff's Office.
 They may provide access to these records upon request, and some may be available through their official website.
 For more detailed inquiries, you can visit the Sheriff's Office in person or contact them by phone.